From Man City's Mahrez to Liverpool's Firmino: 7 top football stars move to Saudi League in one month

 French star Karim Benzema soon followed from European heavyweights Real Madrid and so did his countryman N'Golo Kante from Chelsea.
 Liverpool legend Steven Gerrard has taken over Al Ettifaq as manager.

-Since then there have been a flurry of player and managerial signings and many more in the pipeline in the current summer transfer window.
+Since then, there has been a flurry of player and managerial signings with many more in the pipeline in the current summer transfer window

 And this month alone has seen seven signings, with the latest being Riyaz Mahrez joining Al Ahli from Champions League and Premier League champions Manchester City.